Advanced Standing/Credit for Prior College-Level Learning

 Evaluation of Prior College Level Learning

-- Any department/division that grants credit for prior college-level learning will identify eligible courses in writing and develop a written procedure for evaluating student learning for the course.
-The procedure must be approved by the division, appropriate educational council, and the College Council to ensure it adequately addresses the course objectives as identified on the course master.
+- Any department/school that grants credit for prior college-level learning will identify eligible courses in writing and develop a written procedure for evaluating student learning for the course.
+The procedure must be approved by the school, appropriate educational council, and the College Council to ensure it adequately addresses the course objectives as identified on the course master.

 - The College will provide a mechanism for assisting students in developing a portfolio that meets the requirements of the department for a particular course.